publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262h.md

  __Similar Provisions__

 [Pub.
+L. 114–113, div.
+K, title VII, § 7025(c)][/us/pl/114/113/s7025/c], Dec.
+18, 2015, [129 Stat.
+2748][/us/stat/129/2748], provided that:

+> “The Secretary of the Treasury shall instruct the United States executive directors of the international financial institutions, as defined in section 7034(r)(3) of this Act \[set out as a note below\], to use the voice and vote of the United States to oppose any assistance by such institutions, using funds appropriated or made available by this Act \[div.
+K of [Pub.
+L. 114–113][/us/pl/114/113], [129 Stat.
+2705][/us/stat/129/2705], see Tables for classification\], for the production or extraction of any commodity or mineral for export, if it is in surplus on world markets and if the assistance will cause substantial injury to United States producers of the same, similar, or competing commodity.”

+Similar provisions were contained in the following appropriation acts:

+    [Pub.
 L. 113–235, div.
 J, title VII, § 7025(c)][/us/pl/113/235/s7025/c], Dec.
 16, 2014, [128 Stat.
-2614][/us/stat/128/2614], provided that:

-> “The Secretary of the Treasury shall instruct the United States executive directors of the international financial institutions, as defined in section 7029(h) of this Act \[set out as a note below\], to use the voice and vote of the United States to oppose any assistance by such institutions, using funds appropriated or made available by this Act \[div.
-J of [Pub.
-L. 113–235][/us/pl/113/235], [128 Stat.
-2573][/us/stat/128/2573], see Tables for classification\], for the production or extraction of any commodity or mineral for export, if it is in surplus on world markets and if the assistance will cause substantial injury to United States producers of the same, similar, or competing commodity.”

-Similar provisions were contained in the following appropriation acts:
+2614][/us/stat/128/2614].

     [Pub.
 L. 113–76, div.
 K, title VII, § 7025(c)][/us/pl/113/76/s7025/c], Jan.
 17, 2014, [128 Stat.
 504][/us/stat/128/504].